-- o You remain an active employee. - o Your Employer has 20 or more employees in the current or preceding Benefit Period. - Medicare entitlement, prior to age 65, based on disability if You or your Covered Dependent(s) is entitled to Medicare because of disability and You have current employment status with your Employer as defined by federal law. - Medicare entitlement based on end stage renal disease (ESRD).
+- Medicare entitlement based on age if either You or your Covered Dependent(s) is entitled to Medicare due to reaching age 65 and both of these apply: - You remain an active employee. - Your Employer has 20 or more employees in the current or preceding Benefit Period. - Medicare entitlement, prior to age 65, based on disability if You or your Covered Dependent(s) is entitled to Medicare because of disability and You have current employment status with your Employer as defined by federal law. - Medicare entitlement based on end stage renal disease (ESRD).
 If You or a Covered Dependent(s) is entitled to Medicare because of ESRD, this Plan pays first during the first 30 months.
 After that, Medicare pays first.